 Do Your Own Research (DYOR)

 Once I have done making a financial assessment for myself, I started researching crypto.
-This is a very broad topic, to be honest and it can be overwhelming especially if you don’t have any idea about it just like when I started.
-But the first few things that I researched were (but not limited to):
+This is a very broad topic, to be honest, and it can be overwhelming especially if you don’t have any idea about it just like when I started.
+But the first few things that I researched were (but were not limited to):

 - Buying and selling crypto

 - Depositing and withdrawing funds

 After I gained some basic information about crypto investing, I spent more time researching various crypto that interests me:

 - History of the crypto

 - Development and management team behind the crypto

 - What is it trying to solve (Use Case)

 - Partnerships with other businesses